AndroDevcd/Sharp/doc/CHANGELIST.md

     Backwards compatibility support tested Version: ()

-##### Version 0.2.805 (August 12, 2019)
+##### Version 0.2.805 (June 19, 2020)
     # Bug Fixes
-        * Fixed several compiler seg faults
+        * Major stability improvements
         * Fixed several null pointer exceptions with file sys stl
-        * Fixed exception system not correctly showing where the code broke
         * Fixed major bugs in the compiler

     # QoL Improvements
         * Compiler v2 development has begun.
 This compiler comes with several bug fixes as well as several other updates and improvementas listed below.
             * New compiler comes with:
+                ** Vastly improved code optimization and generation system ** Foundation for 32 & 64 bit support added ** Significantly improved exception system
-                ** Better error messages
+                ** Newly upgraded multithreadding system for better code sincronization ** Better compiler error messages
-                ** Improved performance
+                ** Improved compiler and VM performance
-                ** Cleaner design for less internal bugs ** All code meitted is now properly execution safe and should not cause seg faults ** New language design for a better seamless experiance
+                ** Cleaner design for less internal bugs ** All code generated is now properly execution safe and should not cause seg faults ** New language design for a better seamless experiance

     # New Additions
         * Implemented 'local' keyword in the language
         * Made several changes to the syntax
-        * Completly new standard library re-written from scratch
+        * Completly new standard library re-written from scratch (new multithreadding task system)

     # Known Issues
-        *
+        * JIT is not currently supported on any platform

-    Backwards compatibility support tested Version: ()
+    Backwards compatibility support tested Version: (n/a)

 ##### Version 0.2.587 (September 30, 2019)
     # Bug Fixes